Onur Karakabak

-Onur Karakabak (born 8 April 1992) is a Turkish footballer who plays for Amed.
+Onur Karakabak (born 8 April 1992) is a Turkish footballer who plays for TFF 2.
+Lig club Şanlıurfaspor.

 Career

 He has played at Sakaryaspor all his life but only featuring in youth leagues.
 In the season 2007-2008 he had 19 appearances in the Deplasmanlı Süper Gençler Lig where he bagged 5 goals.
 He has also featured in the DSGL Turkey Champions with 3 appearances.

 He signed a three-year contract for Fenerbahçe on 15 January 2009, but was allowed to see out the rest of the season at Sakaryaspor.
 During the second half of the 2009-2010 season he was loaned to TFF First League team Mersin İdmanyurdu.
 In June 2010 he was included in the summer camp squad by Fenerbahçe's manager Aykut Kocaman.
 After a strong season at Mersin İdmanyurdu he was sent to Manisaspor on loan.

 On 3 August 2012, he joined Samsunspor on loan for the 2012-13 season.